Think Baton Rouge traffic is worse? It is not your imagination

 Snapshots at just two locations help point up the problem.

-That means daily commutes that routinely feature backups on I-10 and I-12, especially during morning and evening rush hours, now feature thousands of more cars and trucks, and lots of drivers are unfamiliar with the roads.
+That means daily commutes that routinely feature backups on Interstate 10 and I-12, especially during morning and evening rush hours, now feature thousands of more cars and trucks, and lots of drivers who are unfamiliar with the roads.

 Despite Gov. John Bel Edwards' stay-at-home order, traffic is on the rise in the Baton Rouge and other areas, state and local officials said Monday.